DUI First 72 Hours: What to Do Right Now [2026]

 TL;DR

-Key Stat: The DMV hearing request deadline is the #1 most commonly missed deadline in DUI defense.
+Key Stat: The DMV hearing request deadline is one of the most commonly missed deadlines in DUI defense.
 Once it passes, automatic suspension begins regardless of what happens in the criminal case.

 Your Next Step: Check the paperwork you received when you were released.
 Find the DMV hearing deadline.
 If you cannot find it, search "[your state] DMV hearing request DUI" right now.